bendeivide/midrangeMCP/index.md

     Internationalization of ‘Scale of Plot’ to the language in Portuguese.
-Internationalization of ‘…Nor will you need to use quotes between treatment levels…’, part of the message in help button (Average option -\> treatment).
+Internationalization of ‘…Nor will you need to use quotes between treatment levels…’, part of the message in help button (Average option -&gt; treatment).

 -   Version 3.0 (2020-06-23): Reactivation of the package to CRAN.
 There was a change in the design of the graphical user interface using the Tcl/tk language, through the tcltk package.
 The basic settings of the Interface have been preserved.
 However, some features of the